1. Hardware

 This is a non-exhaustive list of small optimizations and problem resolutions that may be helpful to other Trossen AI Stationary Robot users.

-- robot: Do NOT let pets or small children near the leader arms: they can swing and swoop down violently, especially if you play with the arm joint_characteristics.
+- robot: WARNING: Do NOT let pets or small children near the leader arms: they can swing and swoop down violently, especially if you play with the arm joint_characteristics.
 Almost learned this the hard way.

-- robot: The right arm gripper was a bit sticky (it feels like static friction) and would over-shoot.
+- robot: sticky gripper: The right arm gripper was a bit sticky (it feels like static friction) and would over-shoot.
 Improved this by adjusting the embedded arm joint_characteristics variable, friction_viscous_coef, for the gripper (joint 6) from 202.61772... to 25.0.
 See the Trossen documentation for how to do this.

 4. Datasets

 We have been acquiring and uploading -- to huggingface -- both real robot and simulated robot datasets.
 The real robot datasets were acquired using the lerobot control_robot.py with the record option.
-The simulated datasets were aquired using our control_sim_robot.py with the record option.
+The simulated datasets were acquired using our control_sim_robot.py with the record option.
 These datasets can be visualized using lerobot's visualize_dataset.py or online at lerobot/visualize_dataset .
 See the anredlich/lerobot readme for more details.
-Datasets have 50-100 episodes.
+Datasets have 50-500 episodes.
 Here are the dataset repo_ids:

 Real robot: